mlflow/mlflow/docs/source/model/dependencies.rst

 However, it may not be a perfect simulation of the serving because it does not start the online inference server.
 That said, it's a great way to test whether your prediction inputs are correctly formatted.

+Formatting is subject to the types supported by the ``predict()`` method of your logged model.
+If the model was logged with a signature, the input data should be viewable from the MLflow UI or via :py:func:`mlflow.models.model.get_model_info() <mlflow.models.model.get_model_info>`, which has the field ``signature``.

-Formatting is subject to the inference types supported by your logged model.
-MLflow has the ability to support a variety of flavor-specfic input types such as a tensorflow tensor.
+More generally, MLflow has the ability to support a variety of flavor-specfic input types, such as a tensorflow tensor.
 MLflow also supports types that are not specific to a given flavor, such as a pandas DataFrame, numpy ndarray, python Dict, python List, scipy.sparse matrix, and spark data frame.

 Testing online inference endpoint with a virtual environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~